Married To My Hero Nicole wrote:After a little over a month mine has turned back to an oily clear water. I bought some end of December to try.

 Janan, I didn't glue the cap to the bottle on the ones I was selling at ROSE.
 You don't need to glue the cap down when you feed a bottle to a real baby, so I don't see why we should have to worry about leakage.
 I think it is important to be able to dump out the contents if they have gone bad.
 Just make sure the person knows it is not real milk!

-Lilliana reborn by Daria Makarenkova
+:heart: Lilliana reborn by Daria Makarenkova :heart:

 Lilliana doll kits are available to purchase now!